 So you’re already chatting with someone online and the conversation is getting flirty.
 So then the question “when is the right time to send nudes?” pops up.
-Start by checking that your partner is also on the same page with you.
+Make sure that your partner is also on the same page with you.

-Keep in mind that there are pretty sophisticated social media algorithms that now have the ability to tag you automatically through facial recognition.
+Keep in mind that there are now social media algorithms that can tag you automatically through facial recognition and your privacy at risk.
 So if you are going to take nudes, I highly recommend turning off the sync functions of your clouds, or worse yet, favorite social media site!

-You can also do implied nudes, like boudoir style pics.
-Basically instead of nudes, you'd take photos that strategically cover the most private of private parts.
-You can even take pictures of toys you want to use together, lingerie you'll wear, places you want to hook up, etc, and the spicy caption and verbal expansion of the idea will make those photos sizzle without nudity.
+You can also do a boudoir session.
+Basically instead of nudes, you'd take photos that strategically cover the most private parts.
+You can even take pictures of toys you want to use together, lingerie you'll wear, places you want to hook up, etc, and the spicy caption and verbal expansion of the idea will make those photos hot without nudity.
 An app like Pure has a built-in security function where photos will disappear and not be saved.

 III.
 Set up boundaries

-It’s important to have a conversation about expectations, language and deal-breakers when sexting.
-It doesn’t have to be formal; a simple, “This is for you only, please delete” leaves no space for misunderstandings.
-You should trust and respect the person you’re trading sexts with, and the feeling should be mutual.
+It’s important to have a conversation about expectations and preferences when sexting.
+A simple, “This is for you only, please delete” leaves no space for misunderstandings.
+You should trust and respect the person you’re sexting with, and the feeling should be mutual.
 Having conversations about pronouns and names for genitals before you send a dirty text can save you from making your sexting partner uncomfortable or worse, dysphoric.